altenderfer/mindfeeder2/README.md

 # Mindfeeder-2 OpenAI Generator

-This program is designed to generate new instruction, input, and output (IIO) pairs using OpenAI's GPT-3.5-turbo.
+This program is designed to generate new instruction, input, and output (IIO) pairs using OpenAI's GPT-3.5-turbo (Or any spcified model).
 Given an input dataset containing IIO pairs, the script will generate new variations for each pair using the provided API key.

 ## Requirements